John K. Moy/Southwest Internship

 Mike M. Masaoka Congressional Fellowship

 The Mike M. Masaoka Fellowship Fund was established in 1988 to honor Mike M. Masaoka (1915-1991) for a lifetime of outstanding public service in promoting justice, civil rights and human dignity.
-The purpose of the Fund is to develop leaders for public service by providing opportunities for recently gradated students (of undergraduate, graduate, and professional programs) and young professionals to work for a member of Congress.
-The Fellows’ assignments include a variety of tasks where they will be exposed to all facets of the work of the Representative or Senator and his/her staff.
+The Masaoka Fellowship is designed to develop leaders for public service, particularly at the national level, and provides Fellows the unique opportunity to be placed in a Congressional office where they gain firsthand knowledge of policy creation.

 Norman Y. Mineta Fellowship